pratyai/mincost-flow-benchmarks/v2/README.md

 # MinCostFlowBenchmarksV2

+## Project Overview

-This project provides a benchmarking suite for minimum cost flow solvers in Julia.
+This project provides a comprehensive benchmarking suite for Minimum Cost Flow (MCF) solvers implemented in Julia.
+It offers a flexible framework to:

+*   Run various MCF problem instances against different solver configurations.
+*   Store detailed benchmark results in an SQLite database.
+*   Visualize solver performance and convergence characteristics using Python plotting scripts.
+*   Generate custom grid-based MCF problem instances.
+*   Simplify benchmark execution through an optional Python-based Graphical User Interface (GUI).

 ## Installation

+To get started with the MinCostFlowBenchmarksV2 project, follow these steps:

 1.  **Install Julia:** If you don't have Julia installed, download it from [julialang.org](https://julialang.org/downloads/).
-2.  **Instantiate the project:** Open a Julia REPL in the project root directory and run the following commands to install the dependencies:
+2.  **Instantiate the Julia project:** Open a Julia REPL in the project root directory and run the following commands to install the necessary Julia dependencies:

     ```julia
     using Pkg